monhacks/crystalboard/docs/develop/index.md

   - **wUnlockedLevels**: flag array that tracks progression regarding which levels have been unlocked.
   - **wClearedLevelsStage<N>**: flag array that tracks progression regarding which levels have been cleared.
 Each level can have up to four clearable endings (N).
   - **wUnlockedTechniques**: flag array that tracks progression regarding which techniques have been unlocked.
+  - **wCurLevel**: initialized in LevelSelectionMenu (where it is also used), and stays static during the level.
+  - **wDefaultLevelSelectionMenuLandmark**: used to know in which landmark to place the player when entering level selection menu.
   - **wCurOverworldMiscPal**

 - These addresses share memory region with string buffers from *wStringBuffer3* onwards.
 They are placed in memory in the following order.